NiO PhotoShelter RSS Gallery Widget

 - Jeff League Mixed Media Fine Art Photography: Jeff League is an award winning Florida artist who explores the possibilities of photography on canvas.
 His recent mixed media work combines fine art photography with the rare medium of encaustic painting.
 Jeff uses the widget on his bio page and blog sidebar.

-If you like the widget and decide to use it, please donate, blog about it or provide a credit on your site with a link to my site (http://www.niophoto.com).
-Do let me know why and on which page you are using the widget and I’ll link back to your site in the “live implementations” section above.
-Feedback and suggestions for future development are also very welcome.
+If you like this widget and decide to use it, please donate, blog about it or provide a credit on your site with a link to my site (http://www.niophoto.com).

 If you are interested in using either PhotoShelter or Graph Paper Press and want to sign up for a trial, please consider using the image buttons below to get yourself (and me) a discount …